gitTcYuu/Demo_Project_Clone-Tripadvisor-App/README.md

 - For learning Dart & Flutter widget

 Feature
-- Sign in with google
+- Sign in with google (Web/Native)
+- Sign in with facebook (Web/Native)

  Widget (Matterial/Cupertino Design)
 - Scaffold